chandra122/ChurnModeling/README.md

 Use the Python script churn_predictor.py in the scripts/ directory to predict churn probabilities on new data:

 Ensure new_churn_data.csv is present in the data/ directory.
-Run the script:
+Run the jupyter notebook:
-python scripts/churn_predictor.py
+week5_assignment_started.ipynb

 This will output the churn probabilities for each entry in the test dataset.